|Relevant SDG Targets |

 - As models for national labour law : International labour standards serve as templates for developing national law and practice in a particular field.
 Even if a country does not ratify a particular Convention, it may still bring its legislation into line with it;

-For the ILO, being a standard-setting organization, the development, promotion and supervision of international labour standards is at the core of the organization’s mandate.
+For the ILO, being a standard-setting organization, the development, promotion and supervision of international labour standards is at the core of its mandate.
 Labour standards cover a broad range of subjects related to the world of work, and every aspect of the Decent Work Agenda.
-The promotion of relevant labour standards is a work item under each of the ten Policy Outcomes; of those, four outcomes, namely PO 2 (labour standards), PO 7 (compliance), PO 8 (unacceptable forms of work) and 10 (workers and employers) are particularly concerned with the application of standards in general, not focusing on a specific Convention or Recommendation.
-The application of standards, in particular the design of an appropriate review mechanism and of an authoritative supervisory system, are the subject of the Office’s “Standards Initiative”, which is one of the seven Centenary Initiatives.
+The promotion of relevant labour standards is a work item under each of the ten policy outcomes; of those, four outcomes, namely PO 2 (labour standards), PO 7 (compliance), PO 8 (unacceptable forms of work) and PO 10 (workers and employers) are particularly concerned with the application of standards in general, not focusing on a specific Convention or Recommendation.
+The application of standards, in particular the design of an appropriate review mechanism and of an authoritative supervisory system, is the subject of the Office’s “Standards Initiative”, which is one of the seven Centenary Initiatives.